The Detective and the Mafia

 But instead of backing down, Mozzarella’s rage boiled over.
 “What, this fool thinks he can scare me with the FBI?
 I’ll show him!”
 He ordered his men to give the agent a beating he’d never forget.

-The detective, battered and barely able to stand, limped back to his office.
-When his boss saw him, he asked, “What happened to you?”
+Battered and barely able to stand, the detective limped back to his office.
+His boss, shocked by his appearance, asked, “What happened to you?”

 “Why do you ask?” the detective replied.
 “Do you think you could help?”